Sonic the Hedgehog (TV series): Revival attempts

 The co-story editor of the show's second season, Ben Hurst, spent many years trying to revive the series through various media.
 He would go on to write for Sonic Underground, but due to the plot of the series already being set in stone by the time he, and his co-writer Pat Allee, came on board the series, they were unable to do so.
-Hurst would later state that, had he been brought on to the series first, he would've made it the third season of Sonic SatAM.
-He would also state that, if forced to include songs in the series, he would've either simply had it play over footage, or had Bunnie and Antoine (or Tails, according to his friend Allison Scharlemann), sing the songs.
+Hurst would later state that, had he been brought on to the series first, he would have made it the third season of Sonic SatAM.
+He would also state that, if forced to include songs in the series, he would have either simply had it play over footage, or had Bunnie and Antoine (or Tails, according to his friend Allison Scharlemann), sing the songs.

 Hurst would later attend San Diego Comic-Con in August 1999, meeting the head writer of the Archie Sonic comics, Ken Penders.
-Ben expressed interest in wrapping up the SatAM story in a comic, with him eventually being offered a Sonic Super Special.
-However, Ben eventually decided to pass on this.
-Ken said the reasoning was that he passed because Archie's pay rates were much lower than that of animation writing.
-Although Ben would additionally state a while after this that it simply wouldn't have been possible to conclude the series in a single comic, and would need at least 17 to 20 issues to properly conclude the story.
-Ken's retellings of the story would also feature some contradictions, as in an earlier telling of these events, he stated Art Mawhinney, a storyboard artist for SatAM, would’ve been assigned to do the art for this Super Special.
-However, he would later on state that Patrick "Spaz" Spazinate was actually assigned to the pencils, with Ken likely having done the inking.
+Hurst expressed interest in wrapping up the SatAM story in a comic, with him eventually being offered a Sonic Super Special.
+However, Hurst eventually decided to pass on this.
+Panders said the reason he passed was that Archie's pay rates were much lower than that of animation writing.
+Although Hurst would additionally state a while after this that it simply would not have been possible to conclude the series in a single comic, and would need at least 17 to 20 issues to properly conclude the story.
+Panders's retellings of the story would also feature some contradictions, as in an earlier telling of these events, he stated Art Mawhinney, a storyboard artist for SatAM, would have been assigned to do the art for this Super Special.
+However, he would later on state that Patrick "Spaz" Spazinate was actually assigned to the pencils, with Panders likely having done the inking.